 For example, the biographic information listed on the front of a permanent resident card includes the immigrant’s photo as well as the owner’s name, country of birth, birth date, sex, the date of admission, and the card’s expiration date.
 Also on the front of the card is the USCIS#, which lists the cardholder’s alien registration number— the “A-number.”

 The back of a permanent resident card is more complex and goes into more detail about each permanent resident’s specific situation.
+It also contains the permanent resident card number which is also known as Green Card number, case number, receipt number, and i-551 number.
+This number is used to check the case status of an application.
 The information listed on the back of the card is readable by human eyes as well as computers.
 Some of the information duplicates the biographic details listed on the front of the card, but also includes immigrant category codes.
 USCIS breaks down how back-of-the-card information is listed on a permanent resident card.
 Descriptions include the lines used on the back of the cards as well as where information is slotted within each line:

 - First line: Spaces 1–2 shows C1 or C2.
 C1 represents a resident within the United States while C2 represents someone who lives in the bordering countries of either Canada or Mexico but commutes to the United States for work.
 Spaces 3–5: USA– the United States as the card’s issuing country.
 Spaces 6–14 lists a 9-digit alien number.
 Space 15 represents the application receipt number, and spaces 16–30 represents the immigrant case number that resulted in the approved green card.
 The “<” symbol is representative of a blank space